-In the period 28 October 2020 through 30 November 2020, 26,115 participants received questionnaires, and 10,609 of these participants completed at least part of the questionnaire (for a response rate of 41%).
+In the period 28 October 2020 through 30 November 2020, 26,115 participants received questionnaires, and 10,609 of these participants (partially) completed at least part of the questionnaire.
 Several participants differed in terms of gender and age relative to the 2019 measurement, and others had not entered any information other than age and gender.
-These participants were eliminated.
-In all, information from 9,829 participants was available from Wave 1 and Wave 3.
+These participants were excluded.
+In all, information from 9,475 participants (response rate: 36%) was available from Wave 3.